projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 ****************************

 #.
 Before building the ACRN hypervisor, find the I/O address of the serial
-   port and the PCI BDF addresses of the SATA controller nd the USB controllers on the Intel NUC.
+   port and the PCI BDF addresses of the SATA controller and the USB controllers on the Intel NUC.
 Enter the following command to get the I/O addresses of the serial port.
 The Intel NUC supports one serial port, **ttyS0**.
    Connect the serial port to the development workstation in order to access